-I keep note in my garden planner/journal for when I want seedlings to be transplanted outside.
+I keep notes in my garden planner/journal for when I want seedlings to be transplanted outside.
 I then go back a week or so prior to that and make note that they need to begin to be “hardened off”.

-Start with an hour or so outside, in a shady, halfway sheltered location.
+Start with an hour or so outside, in a shady, halfway-sheltered location.
 Then, slowly increase the time and direct sunlight and other elements over the course of a week.
 The day before transplanting, I leave my seedlings outdoors overnight in their containers.
 Then, they will get put into the ground the next morning.

 By gradually introducing them to the real world, you’re less likely to get transplant shock and a bunch of dead plants, it’s worth the time it takes to get them acclimated, trust me.

-And there you have it, the most common seed starting mistakes and how to avoid them so you can start your garden from seed with confidence!
+And there you have it, the most common seed-starting mistakes and how to avoid them so you can start your garden from seed with confidence!

 Other Gardening Posts You’ll Love: